m0-foundation/ttg-frontend/README.md

 ## 1. Contracts

-The Dapp is based on the TTG contracts in order to run the local testnet.
-Although it does not keep track of versioniong of TTG yet.
+The dApp is based on the TTG contracts in order to run the local testnet.
+Although it does not keep track of versioning of TTG yet.
 Meaning, the FE code base has to be updated to latest changes of TTG otherwise it might break.

 This will download the TTG contracts and all of their submodules recursively